Tyquan/training/AI/book/ch2/2-2/youtube.md

 ## Introducing Rationality

-> What is rational at any given time depends on four things:
+> What is rational for an agent at any given time depends on four things:
     • The performance measure that deﬁnes the criterion of success.
     • The agent’s prior knowledge of the environment.
     • The actions that the agent can perform.